mafe72/NESPi-Fan-Control-Board/README.md

       To access your Pi via SSH, you can also follow this instructions [here](https://retropie.org.uk/docs/SSH/ "Raspberry Pi SSH Setup").

+4. Basic soldering skills

+      This PCB need to be solder directly into the build-in fan connector.

 Hardware Installation
 ---------------------
 It's very important to follow the right pin configuration to prevent damage to your Pi.

   * `FAN_CT Pin` - Connect to GPIO 4 (RPI pin 7)
+  * `SOURCE Pin` - Connect to the build-in fan connector (follow polarity markings)

 ![Pin Connection](pictures/nespicase_fan_ctrl_connection.png)